-- 7. Coaches put a lot of time into planning practices and ensuring a successful season, so be sure to acknowledge their efforts often!
+- Focus on life skills: When you do have that conversation with your child about their team, practices, or games, focus on the life skills available from the experience.
+If your child seems discouraged by their performance, use the opportunity to connect with them and let them know that you are there for them.
+Ask them if there is anything they can learn from their experience that day. - Acknowledge the coach: Coaches put a lot of time into planning practices and ensuring a successful season, so be sure to acknowledge their efforts often!
 Encourage your child to thank the coach after each game or practice.
 Offer to help the coaches however you can.
 That may mean anything from occasionally helping out at practice to creating the snack schedule or coordinating carpools.
-Coaches need parents/caregivers' support, and your children may appreciate seeing how enthusiastically you support their team. - 8.
-One key to a positive relationship with your child's coach is a pre-season parent meeting, where the coach explains his or her philosophy and goals for the season to the parents/caregivers of all the players on the team.
-If any of your children's coaches do not call such a meeting, be sure to ask about their goals so that you know what to expect. - 9.
-If you're asked to coach, or to be an assistant, strongly consider accepting!
-You do NOT need to be a sport-specific expert to provide a fun environment for kids to participate.
+Coaches need parents/caregivers' support, and your children may appreciate seeing how enthusiastically you support their team. - Pre-season meeting: One key to a positive relationship with your child's coach is a pre-season parent meeting, where the coach explains his or her philosophy and goals for the season to the parents/caregivers of all the players on the team.
+If any of your children's coaches do not call such a meeting, be sure to ask about their goals so that you know what to expect. - Consider coaching: If you're asked to coach, or to be an assistant, strongly consider accepting!
+You do NOT need to be a sports-specific expert to provide a fun environment for kids to participate.
 Good organizations provide training and resources to coaches to help them do great work with their players.
-Remember, the top goal of a coach at this age is to be positive and create a fun and safe place for kids to play! - 10.
-At every possible turn, let your children know that you love them unconditionally (by saying it!), regardless of their athletic performance.
+Remember, the top goal of a coach at this age is to be positive and create a fun and safe place for kids to play! - Enjoy the time: At every possible turn, let your children know that you love them unconditionally (by saying it!), regardless of their athletic performance.
 Enjoy your child's time in youth sports.
 It is fleeting, and you will want to look back, in conversation with your grown children, on the good old days.